sf105/sttp-book/boundary-testing.md

 Note that, depending on the condition, an on-point can be either an in- or an out-point.

-{% include example-begin.html %}
-Suppose we have a program that adds shipping costs when the total price is below 100.
+**Example:** Suppose we have a program that adds shipping costs when the total price is below 100.

 The condition used in the program is $$x < 100$$.